Paluta Badunova: Early years

-Badunova was born in the town of Navabelitsa (now one of the districts of Homiel).
+Badunova was born in the town of Navabelitsa (now one of the districts of Gomel).
 Her father, Alexander Vosipavich, rented a small estate, which was the main income of the family, and raised seven children - two sons and five daughters.
-She graduated from a two-grade school in Buynichy, near Mahilioŭ, after which she passed the exams for the title of home teacher of Russian language and geography.
+She graduated from a two-grade school in Buynichy, near Mogilev, after which she passed the exams for the title of home teacher of Russian language and geography.
 In 1905, she started working in the schools of the Gomel district.
 In 1914-1917, she studied at higher historical and literary courses in Petrograd, studying literature, history and geography.